mhutch/mhutch.github.io/content/_posts/2007-03-31-when-south-bridges-go-bad.md

 A couple of years ago I upgraded my computer, and passed the old one on to someone else.
-I'd had it for over 5 years &mdash; a reliable old Pentium III 733EB plugged into a Soyo 6VCA Slot1 motherboard via a slocket (Slot->Socket converter), with 64MB of PC133 SDRAM and a 20GB Maxtor HDD.
-Over its lifetime it had gained another 512Mb of RAM, Sapphire Radeon 9000 64MB graphics card with VIVO, a slot loading Pioneer DVD drive, a network card, and a couple of other extras &mdash; and that's only the internals.
+I'd had it for over 5 years &mdash; a reliable old Pentium III 733EB plugged into a Soyo 6VCA Slot1 motherboard via a slocket (Slot->Socket converter), with 64MB of PC133 SDRAM and a 20GB Maxtor HDD. <!--break--> Over its lifetime it had gained another 512Mb of RAM, Sapphire Radeon 9000 64MB graphics card with VIVO, a slot loading Pioneer DVD drive, a network card, and a couple of other extras &mdash; and that's only the internals.
 I'd even licensed an OEM copy of Windows XP Pro (this was well before I converted to Ubuntu).

 So why the reminiscing?
 Well, my trusty old PIII has died.
 Horribly.
 The first sign was a burning smell, which was eventually traced to the south bridge on the